 - Choose your configuration.
 To create a fork with the same configuration as the parent service, click on “Create fork.”
 To fork with a different configuration as the parent service, click instead on “Advanced options,” which will allow you to select your forked service's compute and disk size.

-Database forking is available to all users of Timescale Cloud.
-If you’re new to Timescale Cloud, you can create a free account to get started (100 % free for 30 days and no credit card required).
+Database forking is available to all users of Timescale.
+If you’re new to Timescale, you can create a free account to get started (100 % free for 30 days and no credit card required).

-Keep reading for more information on how forking works under the hood, get some ideas for how to simplify your development workflows, and get insights on our roadmap for forking in Timescale Cloud.
+Keep reading for more information on how forking works under the hood, get some ideas for how to simplify your development workflows, and get insights on our roadmap for forking in Timescale.